infiniticio/docs.infinitic.io/src/pages/docs/workflows/errors.md

 {% callout type="warning"  %}

 `DeferredException` and its sub-classes are the only relevant exceptions in workflows.
-You must not catch any other exception.
+We must not catch any other exception.

 {% /callout  %}